 It is a book we should have all been given at birth but are better off having at any time of our lives than not at all.

-This lab requires one small swab and in 3-5 weeks it provides you with 50 pages about you.
+This lab requires one small swab and in 4-5 weeks provides a 50 page report about you.
 The report is detailed and a bit techy - so it is suggested you make two visits to gain an accurate assessment of how all of the genes work together to create your foundation.

 I grew up with Vegan, Vegetarian, Paleo, Keto and Pescatarian friends and like them, I tried every diet imaginable.
 I falsely thought I should be Vegan or Vegetarian in my early years and Keto or Low-Fat in my late 20s.
 This guessing game went on for more than 1/2 my life.